Renault R35: Germany

 The majority (843) of R35s fell into German hands; 131 were used as such as Panzerkampfwagen 35R 731 (f), issued to panzer units and mainly used for security duties or driver training, or used on armoured trains; most were later rebuilt as artillery tractors and ammunition carriers after removing the turret.

 A considerable number, 174 according to some sources, were converted into a 47 mm tank destroyer to replace the Panzerjäger I: the 4,7 cm PaK(t) auf Panzerkampfwagen 35R(f) ohne Turm.
 The tank destroyer version had the turret replaced with an armoured superstructure mounting a 47mm kanon P.U.V. vz.
 36 (Škoda A6) anti-tank gun.
-The vehicles were converted by Alkett between May and October 1941 to try and make an equivalent vehicle to the Panzerjäger I. The result was not as successful as the Panzerjäger I, mainly due to the slow speed of the R 35 and the overloaded chassis.
+The vehicles were converted by Alkett between May and October 1941 to try and make an equivalent vehicle to the Panzerjäger I. The result was not as successful as the Panzerjäger I, mainly due to the slow speed of the R35 and the overloaded chassis.
 A few were deployed in Operation Barbarossa, most were deployed in occupied territories, such as the Channel Islands, The Netherlands (with Pz.Jg.Abt.657, part of Pz Kompanie 224) and France.
 They fought in the battles for Normandy with Schnelle Brigade 30 in 1944 (five attached to the 3rd company, Schnelle Abteilung 517), and around Arnhem with Pz.Jg.Abt.
 657. Other possible users include 346 Inf.
 Div. in Normandy and 59th Inf.
 Div who fought the 101st Airborne during Operation Market Garden.

 Tobruk protecting the entrance to the bunker that now houses the Channel Islands Military Museum.
 This turret was originally mounted on a Tobruk at Saint Aubin's Fort, Jersey.

 Some of the turrets removed from the tanks were used on defensive fighting positions known as "Tobruks".
 This gave the Tobruk enhanced firepower and the gunner protection from shrapnel and small arms.

-Fourteen R 35 tanks, used to train tank drivers, equipped the 100.
+Fourteen R35 tanks, used to train tank drivers, equipped the 100.
 Panzer-Ersatz-Bataillon (100th Panzer Replacement Battalion) in the German Seventh Army in 1944.
 On 6 June 1944, they were among the first Armee-Reserve units sent into combat near Sainte-Mère-Église to oppose the American airborne landings in Normandy.
 Supporting a counterattack by the 1057th Grenadier Regiment, R35s penetrated the command post of the U.S. 1st Battalion 505th Parachute Infantry Regiment before being destroyed by bazooka fire.